 - Loosens muscles by counteracting the effect of calcium, which tightens muscles.
-As people age, excess calcium accumulates in the muscles, causing leg cramps.
+As people age, excess calcium accumulates in the muscles, causing cramps.
 Also, when people eat a lot of dairy and/or take calcium supplements, (especially with Vitamin D) it is easy to get calcium overload.
-Vitamin D is important to take, but we recommend easing back on the extra calcium for a 2 week trial basis, to see if that helps.

 - Increases the absorption of potassium, which is critical for proper muscle function.

-- Decreases pain by blocking the NMDA receptor in the brain and nervous system.
+- Decreases pain by blocking pain receptors in the brain and nervous system.

-- Dampens inflammation by inhibiting cytokine release in muscles and the entire body.
+- Dampens inflammation in the muscles and the entire body.

 - Relaxes blood vessels and decreases blood pressure, which restores healthy circulation.

-MgBRIGHT is Unique and Not Sold in Stores.
+MgBRIGHT® is Unique and Not Sold in Stores.
 It is the Only Magnesium Supplement Designed for the Special Needs of Muscle Cramp Sufferers.
 It Starts Working Immediately and Gets Even MORE Effective With Time.

-- Fast: It starts working immediately and becomes even more effective with time.
+- Fast: It starts absorbing immediately and becomes even more effective with time.

 - Side Effect-Free: It causes no stomach upset or laxative effect.

-- Weird Ingredient-Free: MgBRIGHT has no fillers, binders, coatings or allergens.
+- Weird Ingredient-Free: It has no binders, coatings or strange extras.

 - Easy: Your dose comes in small capsules, not big tablets or messy powders.